wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.2.2 =
 - New feature to only allow the members of the site to be able to post a comment.
+- Moved the "Allow Account Deletion" option to the Advanced Settings tab of the plugin.
+- Moved the "Auto Delete Pending Account" option to the Advanced Settings tab of the plugin.

 = 3.2.1 =